Gambling and Betting in Armenia From a Legal Perspective

 The organization of gambling activities without state registration as a legal entity or without obtaining the requisite license is classified as engaging in illegal business activities.
 The legislation of the Republic of Armenia prescribes both administrative and criminal liability for such offenses.

-Specifically, according to the RA Code of Administrative Offenses, engaging in illegal entrepreneurial activity—defined as conducting business without state registration or requisite notification for activities requiring a license, or without possessing the appropriate license—results in the imposition of fines ranging from 15,000 to 30,000 drams.
+Specifically, according to the RA Code of Administrative Offenses, engaging in illegal entrepreneurial activity—defined as conducting business without state registration or requisite notification for activities requiring a license, or without possessing the appropriate license – results in mandatory confiscation of all IT equipment and “Game Products,” alongside administrative fines of up to 10,000,000 AMD

 1. Issuance of a warning and recommendation to rectify violations, accompanied by a fine